-Blizzards, ice storms wreak havoc across northern plains
+Blizzards, ice storms wreak havoc across northern Plains

-CHICAGO (AP) — Travel conditions remain hazardous across much of the northern Great Plains as a winter storm continues to sweep across the region.
+CHICAGO (AP) — Travel conditions remained hazardous as a winter storm swept across much of the northern Plains on Monday, with blowing and drifting snow forcing the closure of an airport and creating near-zero visibility on some roads.

-The combination of freezing rain, snow and high winds that forced the shutdown Sunday of vast stretches of highways in the Dakotas was forecast to continue into Monday morning.
+The combination of freezing rain, snow and high winds that forced vast stretches of highways in the Dakotas to be shut down Sunday continued into Monday, and authorities issued no-travel warnings for much of North Dakota.

-The storm also has caused widespread power outages in the Dakotas, Nebraska and western Iowa.
+Meanwhile, in parts of the South, unseasonably warm temperatures was raising the risk of tornadoes and damaging thunderstorms.
+About 3 million people in parts of Arkansas, Missouri, Kentucky and Tennessee could see damaging wind gusts and isolated tornadoes Monday, the Storm Prediction Center in Norman, Oklahoma, said, but no major outbreak is expected.

-As of 1 a.m.
-Monday, the South Dakota Rural Electric Association was reporting 10,231 “member-consumer-owners” were without power.
-In Nebraska, high winds were cited for hundreds of power outages in central and eastern portions of the state.
+Most of North Dakota was to remain under a blizzard warning through Monday afternoon or early evening, according to the National Weather Service in Bismarck.
+Severe whiteout conditions led to the closure of Minot International Airport, and the facility wasn’t expected to reopen until 3 a.m.
+Tuesday.
+The airports serving Fargo and Bismarck also list flight cancellations on their websites.

 Most Read Stories